nopaniers/nopaniers.github.io/docs/_posts/2024-07-14-rulebased.md

 > their will to others.
 It’s exactly in the best traditions of
 > colonialism.

-On the contrary, the rule-based international order saw the dismantling of colonialism across the world.
+On the contrary, the rules-based international order saw the dismantling of colonialism across the world.
+Far from being opposed to a multipolar world, the rules-based system set up exactly that, in contrast to a system of nationalism, where by the early 1900's the strongest- namely the European powers- had divided the world among themselves.
 The period from 1945 to 1960 saw some 36 Asian and African countries become independent of the their previous colonial rulers.
 This includes India, and countries from Indonesia to Korea.
 The US did not confer on themselves different rights than they insisted of others, instead, the US volutarily gave up control of the countries which they had conquered in WW2 and granted the Phillipines its independence in 1946.

+This is not a rule arbitrarily dictated to by the countries of the world by the US, but one which has remained for almost 80 years and is amost univerally ratified and endorsed.
 Countries around the world haven't signed up for this because of US pressure, but because it is good for *us*, the people who come from the less powerful nations in the world.
 It's good to be able to determine our own fate, and not have that imposed by colonial or imperialist powers.
 International acceptance to this policy protects us, stripping the legitimacy from any agressor, whether that's the European powers of old, or Russia, or China or even if it was the US.

-But it is not only the people in less powerful nations who benefit from a rules based order, but the more powerful countries too.
+But it is not only the people in less powerful nations who benefit from a rules-based order, but the more powerful countries too.
 If Ukraine crumbled tomorrow, Russian soliders would be required to police an unwilling population.
 Russian soldiers that would still be mocked by grandmothers in the streets.
 Adherence would need to imposed by harsh measures, none of which would be cheap for Russia; not in terms of money, or reputation, or lives.
 The wounds would continue.
 The fragile peace might last fourty years, but eventually it would come crashing down.
+Self-interest imposed on others is not a basis for lasting peace.

 ![Crack in Berlin Wall](https://live.staticflickr.com/3687/14305327971_3bdc4a6a73_w_d.jpg){:style="display:block; margin-left:auto; margin-right:auto"}

-We, in all countries, face the same question as previous generations: why value the rules-based path of restraint over Putin's national self interest?
+Why choose the rules-based path of restraint over national self interest?
 To the post-WW2 generation, having seen the horrors of war, the answer was clear.
-The motivation for a rules-based order is that that unlike the miltarily imposed rule it leads to a real, sustainable and just peace- and not just a temporary pause plastered over by the increasing use of military power and social controls.
-We restrain our self-interest in the name of peace and justice.
-In a speech, which Khrushchev liked so much he ordered printed in Pravda, JFK - in arguing for a nuclear-test ban treaty- put it [like this](https://www.jfklibrary.org/asset-viewer/archives/jfkwha-190-002):
+The reason for the rules-based order is that that, unlike militarily imposed rule, the aim is a real, sustainable and just peace- beneficial for all- and not just a temporary pause plastered over by the increasing use of military power and social controls.
+Why should we all voluntarily limit our national power?
+In a speech arguing for a nuclear test-ban treaty (which Khrushchev liked so much he ordered printed in Pravda), JFK put it [like this](https://www.jfklibrary.org/asset-viewer/archives/jfkwha-190-002):

 > For, in the final analysis, our most basic common link is that we